abdo1819/schudle-managment/README.md

 ### DaySchedule
 Schedule for a single day with all time slots (first, second, third, fourth).

+### SpecialityLevelSchedule
+Schedule for a specific specialty and level combination.

+### MultiLevelSchedule
+Complete multi-level schedule with all specialty-level combinations.

 ## Key Components

 ### CSVConverter
-- Reads CSV files and converts to structured data
+- Reads CSV and Excel files and converts to structured data
+- Groups data by specialty and level combinations
+- Reads from 'table_full' sheet in Excel files
 - Maps Arabic day names to English keys
 - Maps slot numbers to time slot names
 - Handles data validation and error processing

 ### WordGenerator
-- Creates Word documents with proper formatting
+- Creates Word documents with professional page layout
+- Generates multiple tables for different specialty-level combinations
+- Adds page headers with university and department identity
+- Adds page footers with auto-generation information
+- Places each table on a separate page
 - Generates tables with merged cells
 - Applies Arabic text formatting and alignment
 - Sets up borders and styling

 ### ScheduleConverter
 - Main orchestration class
-- Coordinates CSV conversion and Word generation
+- Coordinates CSV/Excel conversion and Word generation
+- Supports both single-table and multi-level conversion
 - Provides error handling and logging

 ## Error Handling